-- In 2012 we were awarded a further three year ISO14001 certification for both London & Edinburgh offices.
+- In 2013 we were awarded a further three year ISO14001 certification for both our London & Edinburgh offices.
 We have engaged with the majority of our suppliers on the principles of this environmental standard and achieved a material reduction in the number of deliveries being made to our offices.
-We have also built in ISO14001 standards in the selection of our suppliers. - In 2012 we reduced our London office portfolio and as a consequence saw a reduction in our utility usage. - The EPT Energy Management System has helped us to achieve a 10% reduction of electrical energy usage in Exchange House. - We have reduced the office air conditioning run times which has shown a positive impact on our energy consumption. - The campaigns to improve recycling in our London and Edinburgh offices continue to pay dividends.
-We have adapted our recycling to 3 categories (Wet, Dry & Compostable waste) which have seen a reduction in non recycled waste in both London & Edinburgh offices. - Water meters have been installed in the London office; we now have the capability to monitor our consumption.
+We have also built in ISO14001 standards in the selection of our suppliers; - The EPT Energy Management System has helped us to achieve a 10% reduction of energy usage in Exchange House; and - The campaigns to improve recycling in our London and Edinburgh offices continue to pay dividends.
+We have continued to promote our recycling to three categories (Wet, Dry & Compostable waste) which have led to a reduction in non recycled waste in both London & Edinburgh offices.